Orthopedics and Sports Medicine Services

 - Help Seattle Children's provide a full circle of service.
 They evaluate and care for injuries on site, provide information about at-home care, refer athletes and parents for additional care (such as from providers in our Orthopedics and Sports Medicine department) and follow up to check that athletes are recovering well.

-Through a contract with Seattle Public Schools, Children’s provides eight athletic trainers to Seattle’s public high schools.
-Children’s also oversees two athletic trainers employed by the school district.
-They work with 300 to 600 athletes at each school during each sports season (fall, winter and spring), as well as during the pre- and post-season.
+Through contracts with nine school districts, Children’s provides 20 athletic trainers to public and private high schools across the Puget Sound area.
+They work with 300 to 800 athletes at each school during each sports season (fall, winter and spring), as well as during the pre- and post-season.
 Their services include:

 - Emergency care and treatment